skrshe/jnl/README.md

 process:

-1 - search for unity `2020.2.2f` linux on the webs
+1. search for `unity 2020.2.2f` linux on the webs
-2 - find git repository with bunch of official links
+2. find git repository with bunch of official links
-3 - copy link to the linux version
+3. copy link to the linux version
-4 - use curl to download the archive from the link
+4. use curl to download the archive from the link
-5 - set where unityhub stores the versions
+5. set where unityhub stores the versions
-6 - open the archive and make sure the unity editor is in the right directory compared to other versions
+6. open the archive and make sure the unity editor is in the right directory compared to other versions
-7 - run unity on linux
+7. run unity on linux

 # T3E1: Vertical Shooter Progress